bruneo32/phpmiami/index.md

 ### Support or Contact

 Having trouble with phpmiami?
-Send me an email to [bruno@retronomicon.gq](mailto:bruno@retronomicon.gq) and I will answer the fast as I can
+Send me an email to [bruneo32b@gmail.com](mailto:bruneo32b@gmail.com) and I will answer the fast as I can

 <br/>